aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpointcollection/_index.md

 ```

-Removes point at the index of the series..
+Removes point at the index of the series.

 **Parameters:**
 | Parameter | Type | Description |